-2.10 Principles of Range and Power
+2.11 Principles of Range and Power

-- The output power and frequency of a radio affects how far the signal will travel before becoming unusable. - Radios convert battery power to radio frequency power. - A TM9000 requires a car battery or desktop power supply in order to operate, as it is a high-powered radio drawing substantial battery power. - It has a metal body in order to radiate excess heat generated as a byproduct of radio power amplification. - A TP9300 and TP9400 Portables have a small battery, as power drain is lower for the lower power transmitted (5W). - The Portables PA generates little excess heat, so a plastic outer case is used. - The aerial is made physically shorter than the equivalent mobile, which detracts from its radiating performance but is easier to carry.
+The output power and frequency of a radio affects how far the signal will travel before becoming unusable.
+Radios convert battery power to radio frequency power.

+A TM9000 requires a car battery or desktop power supply in order to operate, as it is a high-powered radio drawing substantial battery power.
+It has a metal body in order to radiate excess heat generated as a by-product of radio power amplification.

+A TP9300 and TP9400 Portables have a small battery, as power drain is lower for the lower power transmitted (5 W).
+The Portables PA generates little excess heat, so a plastic outer case is used.
+The aerial can be made physically shorter than the equivalent mobile, which detracts from its radiating performance but is easier to carry.